The beginnings of IFOAM – Organics International trace back to a meeting in Versailles, France in 1972.

 Organic 1.0 was started by numerous pioneers, who observed the problems with the direction agriculture was taking at the end of the 19th century and beginning of the 20th century.
 They saw the need for a radical change.

 Lady Eve Balfour was one of these pioneers.
 She believed the characteristics of truly sustainable agriculture can be summed up by the word "permanence".
-Here you can find out more about the lives and writings of Lady Balfour and her fellow pioneers.

 "The health of soil, plant, animal and man is one and indivisible"